Robert Paul Wolff: Personal life and death

 Wolff was married to literary historian Cynthia Griffin Wolff from 1962 until their divorce in 1986.
 He had two children from this marriage, Patrick Gideon Wolff, an international chess grandmaster, and Tobias Barrington Wolff, a gay rights legal activist who is Jefferson Barnes Fordham Professor of Law at the University of Pennsylvania.
 Wolff's second wife was his childhood sweetheart, Susan Gould.
 They lived in Chapel Hill, North Carolina.

 Wolff split his time between Chapel Hill and Paris, France.
 He maintained a blog, The Philosopher's Stone, where he discussed philosophy and political issues and wrote an online autobiography in a series of posts.

-Wolff died on January 6, 2025, at the age of 91.
+Wolff died on January 6, 2025, at Duke University Hospital, aged 91.